sifive/block-pio-sifive/README.md

 Now that we have a test to run we can run it with the following command.
 ```
-wake 'runSim ${dut plan}'
+wake 'runSim pioDUT'
 ```

-The `run` function uses the default output directory and simulator.
+The `runSim` function uses the default output directory and simulator.
-`${workspace root}/build` is the default output directory, and VCS is the default simulator.
+`${workspace root}/build` is the default output directory, and Verilator is the default simulator.

 The available simulators are `VCS`, `VCS_Waves`, `Verilator`, `Verilator_Waves`, `Xcelium`, and `Xcelium_Waves`.
 To run tests with a different simulator use